-On October 6, 2015, we received a deficiency notice from NASDAQ stating that we were not in compliance with NASDAQ Listing Rule 5550(b)(2), as the Company's Market Value of Listed Securities ("MVLS") was below \$35 million for the previous thirty (30) consecutive business days.
-In accordance with NASDAQ Marketplace Rule 5810(c)(3), we were granted a 180 calendar day compliance period, or until April 4, 2016, to regain compliance with the minimum MVLS requirement.
-To regain compliance with NASDAQ listing rules, on April 11, 2016, we closed an offering of 2,500,000 shares of our Series A Convertible Preferred Stock, par value \$0.0001 per share, for a purchase price of \$1.00 per share.
-On April 14, 2016 we received notice from NASDAQ stating that we were in compliance with the \$2.5 million stockholders' equity requirement set forth in NASDAQ Listing Rule 5550(b)(1).
-However, if we fail to evidence such compliance upon filing of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2016, we may be subject to delisting from NASDAQ.
-There can be no assurance that we will be able to evidence compliance with the MVLS requirement or stockholders' equity requirement or will otherwise be in compliance with other NASDAQ listing criteria.
+On October 6, 2015, we received a deficiency notice from NASDAQ stating that that the Company was not in compliance with NASDAQ Listing Rule 5550(b)(2), as the Company's Market Value of Listed Securities ("MVLS") was below \$35 million for the previous thirty (30) consecutive business days.
+In accordance with NASDAQ Marketplace Rule 5810(c)(3), the Company has been granted a 180 calendar day compliance period, or until April 4, 2016, to regain compliance with the minimum MVLS requirement.
+To regain compliance, the Company's MVLS must close at \$35 million or more for a minimum of ten (10) consecutive business days during the 180 calendar day compliance period.
+During the compliance period, the Company's shares of common stock will continue to be listed and traded on the Nasdaq Capital Market.
+We intend to monitor its MVLS between now and April 4, 2016, and will consider and evaluate all available options to resolve the Company's noncompliance with the MVLS requirement as may be necessary.
+There can be no assurance that the Company will be able to regain compliance with the MVLS requirement or will otherwise be in compliance with other NASDAQ listing criteria.

-On November 30, 2015, we received a written notification from NASDAQ indicating that we were not in compliance with NASDAQ Listing Rule 5550(a) (2), as the closing bid price for our common stock was below \$1.00 per share for the last thirty (30) consecutive business days.
+On November 30, 2015, we received a written notification from NASDAQ indicating that the Company was not in compliance with NASDAQ Listing Rule 5550(a)(2), as the Company's closing bid price for its common stock was below \$1.00 per share for the last thirty (30) consecutive business days.

-Pursuant to NASDAQ Listing Rule 5810(c)(3)(A), we have been granted a 180-calender day compliance period, or until May 31, 2016, to regain compliance with the minimum bid price requirement.
-During the compliance period, our shares of common stock will continue to be listed and traded on NASDAQ.
-To regain compliance, the closing bid price of our shares of common stock must meet or exceed \$1.00 per share for at least ten (10) consecutive business days during the 180-calender day compliance period.
+Pursuant to NASDAQ Listing Rule 5810(c)(3)(A), the Company has been granted a 180-calender day compliance period, or until May 31, 2016, to regain compliance with the minimum bid price requirement.
+During the compliance period, the Company's shares of common stock will continue to be listed and traded on NASDAQ.
+To regain compliance, the closing bid price of the Company's shares of common stock must meet or exceed \$1.00 per share for at least ten (10) consecutive business days during the 180-calender day compliance period.

-If we are not in compliance by May 31, 2016, we may be afforded a second 180-calender day compliance period.
-To qualify for this additional time, we will be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for NASDAQ with the exception of the minimum bid price requirement.
-In addition, we will be required to notify NASDAQ of our intention to cure the minimum bid price deficiency by effecting a reverse stock split, if necessary.
+If the Company is not in compliance by May 31, 2016, the Company may be afforded a second 180-calender day compliance period.
+To qualify for this additional time, the Company will be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for NASDAQ with the exception of the minimum bid price requirement.
+In addition, the Company will be required to notify NASDAQ of its intention to cure the minimum bid price deficiency by effecting a reverse stock split, if necessary.

-If we do not regain compliance within the allotted compliance period(s), including any extensions that may be granted by NASDAQ, NASDAQ will provide notice that our shares of common stock will be subject to delisting.
+If the Company does not regain compliance within the allotted compliance period(s), including any extensions that may be granted by NASDAQ, NASDAQ will provide notice that the Company's shares of common stock will be subject to delisting.